christianbirchler-org/sdc-scissor/README.md

 The tool can either be run locally using [Poetry](https://python-poetry.org/docs/) (**RECOMMENDED**) or with [Docker](https://docs.docker.com/get-docker/).

 When running the simulations a working installation of [BeamNG.tech](https://beamng.tech) is required.
-Additionally this simulation cannot be run in a Docker container but must run locally.
+Additionally, this simulation cannot be run in a Docker container but must run locally.

-To install the application use one of the following approaches:
+To install the SDC-Scissor, use one of the following approaches:

 * Docker: `docker build --tag sdc-scissor .`
 * Poetry: `poetry install`